salemshadfan/ensf381-lab4/README.md

 # ensf381-lab4
 # Project Overview

-- This project we will get familiar with Markdown formatting (MD) , Flex and styling in css so that the web page adjusts to where it's displaying .
+- This project is to gain hands on experience on how to style using the flex technique and to get familiarized with formatting MD files.